-The popular Annual Music Night, organized by the Historical Society each year, is slated for Saturday, January 26, 2019, 7 pm, at Neffsville Mennonite Church.
+The popular Annual Music Night, organized by the Lancaster Mennonite Historical Society each year, is slated for Saturday, January 26, 2019, 7 pm, at Neffsville Mennonite Church.
 This year’s Music Night continues the tradition of involving a variety of excellent Mennonite groups and individuals.

 Merle Good will lead lively congregational singing.

-This event is a fundraiser for Lancaster Mennonite Historical Society to support the many services it offers through public programs, library and archives, publications, online services, and ministries of energizing the past as an insight into the present and future.
+This event is a fundraiser for Lancaster Mennonite Historical Society to support the many services it offers through public programs, library and archives, publications, online services, and ministries of engaging the past as an insight into the present and future.